salsify/avromatic/README.md

 * **registry_url**: URL for the schema registry.
 Either `schema_registry` or `registry_url` must be configured.
 * **messaging**: An `AvroTurf::Messaging` object to be shared by all generated models.
-  The `build_messaging!` method may be used to create a `Messaging` instance based on the other configuration values.
+  The `build_messaging!` method may be used to create a `Avromatic::Messaging` instance based on the other configuration values.
 * **logger**: The logger to use for the schema registry client.
 * [Custom Types](#custom-types)